 You've probably heard of the "Four Cs," the official diamond grading system that's made its way into the mainstream.
-Here's a quick decoder on what each "C" is and how you can use that knowledge to locate the best diamond for your budget.
+Here's a quick decoder on what each "C" stands for and how you can use that knowledge to locate the best diamond for your budget.

 By "cut," we mean the sparkle factor rather than the ring shape.
 Cuts are graded from excellent to poor.
 When a diamond is cut into a shape, like pear or oval, it’s done within specific parameters so that the facets interact with light for maximum bling.

 The size or weight of a diamond is measured in carats.
 The average diamond in an engagement ring is one carat, or 200 milligrams (about the size of an Advil tablet).
 By contrast, Kim K’s infamous stolen emerald-cut weighed 20 carats—and reportedly cost $4.5 million.